Bridging the Knowledge-Prediction Gap in LLMs on Multiple-Choice Questions: Bridging the Knowledge-Prediction Gap

-We derive a closed-form solution, which takes the form of an affine transformation of $h$ (derivation provided in Appendix~\ref{app:derivation}):
+Solving Eq.~\ref{eq:optimization} yields a closed-form solution corresponding to the minimal $\ell_2$ modification that aligns the prediction coordinates with the knowledge coordinates (full derivation provided in Appendix~\ref{app:derivation}):

-This transformation modifies the hidden state only in the prediction direction $u_{\text{prediction}}$, leaving all orthogonal components unchanged (Figure~\ref{fig:method}d).
-In contrast to prior steering methods that apply fixed modifications regardless of the model's internal state, our approach dynamically computes the minimal adjustment required based on the knowledge-prediction coordinates.
+This update minimally modifies the hidden state within the prediction subspace, leaving orthogonal components unchanged, while aligning its prediction coordinates with the corresponding knowledge coordinates.
+We apply KAPPA primarily at intermediate layers, where hidden states encode rich internal knowledge while still exerting substantial influence on downstream predictions.
+Unlike typical steering methods that apply a fixed direction across inputs, KAPPA dynamically computes an input-specific minimal adjustment based on the knowledge and prediction coordinates.

-\textbf{Generalized Alignment.} While the original alignment constraint in Eq.~\ref{eq:optimization} enforces strict equality between the knowledge and prediction coordinates, we extend our method to a more general form to capture more diverse knowledge-prediction relationships.
-We parameterize the target mapping with hyperparameters $w \in \mathbb{R}$ and $\beta \in \mathbb{R}$:
+\textbf{Extended Alignment.}\; While the original alignment constraint in Eq.~\ref{eq:optimization} enforces strict equality between the knowledge and prediction coordinates, we extend our method to capture more diverse knowledge-prediction relationships.
+We introduce hyperparameters $\alpha, \beta \in \mathbb{R}$:

-The original constraint is recovered when $w=1$ and $\beta=0$, while larger values of $w$ and $\beta$ amplify the influence of internal knowledge on model predictions.
-This generalized formulation accommodates a broader range of relationships, with optimal $(w,\beta)$ depending on the task.
-To provide a comprehensive understanding of our method, we visualize the resulting transformations of hidden states in Appendix~\ref{app:transformed_dist} and analyze the parameter effects in \S\ref{sec:sweep}.
+The original constraint is recovered when $\alpha=1$ and $\beta=0$, while larger values of $\alpha$ and $\beta$ amplify the influence of internal knowledge on model predictions.
+These hyperparameters provide two complementary controls: $\alpha$ sharpens confidence \emph{across} MCQ options by amplifying relative differences in the knowledge logits, while $\beta$ sharpens confidence \emph{within} each option by pushing prediction probe logits toward positive or negative extremes.

-\section{Experiments}
+\subsection{Experiments}